pkp/omp-user-guide/en/administration.md

 Clears all cached versions of HTML templates.
 This function may be useful to force templates to be reloaded after customizations have been made.

 ### Clear Scheduled Task Execution Logs

+Remove log files generated automatically by some scheduled maintenance tasks, such as the processing of statistics.